mayakraft/OrigamiSimulator/README.md

 Everything should be installed.
 Run the app using the standard command according to whichever framework you chose (`npm run dev` for Svelte/SolidJS).

-> **React JS** might be complete, but it is suffering webpack issues (['fs' polyfill](https://stackoverflow.com/questions/70591567/module-not-found-error-cant-resolve-fs-in-react), [outside src dir](https://stackoverflow.com/questions/44114436/the-create-react-app-imports-restriction-outside-of-src-directory), I just don't care enough to fix it. *if anyone else wants to...*)
+> **React JS** might be complete, but it is suffering from webpack issues (['fs' polyfill](https://stackoverflow.com/questions/70591567/module-not-found-error-cant-resolve-fs-in-react), [outside src dir](https://stackoverflow.com/questions/44114436/the-create-react-app-imports-restriction-outside-of-src-directory)) I just don't care enough to fix it. *if anyone else wants to...*
 >
-> **Vanilla JS** example is *extremely* bare bones
+> **Vanilla JS** example is *extremely* bare bones.

 # installation